maurucarvalho/CameraDino/README.md

 # Camera Dino

-A local application for video monitoring and restreaming.
-It captures camera streams via network protocols (such as RTSP and ONVIF) and converts them in real-time for optimized streaming and viewing.
+A local application for video monitoring and re-streaming.
+It captures camera feeds via network protocols (such as RTSP and ONVIF) and converts them in real-time for optimized streaming and viewing, in addition to providing continuous video recording.

+######Works with only one camera!######

 ## How it works